MicrosoftDocs/outlook/outlook/classic-outlook-for-windows/overview-classic-outlook-windows.md

 The classic Outlook for Windows is reimagined to be more agile, deliver faster feature deployment and availability, and provide a consistent experience in Windows.

-classic Outlook is currently offered as a preview for commercial accounts and is generally available for consumer accounts.
+Classic Outlook is currently offered as a preview for commercial accounts and is generally available for consumer accounts.